intel-iot-devkit/how-to-code-samples/air-quality-sensor/javascript/README.md

 If the sensor detects one of several different gases and the detected level exceeds a defined threshold, it makes a sound through the speaker to indicate a warning.

-Also, optionally, the monitor stores the air quality data using the Intel® IoT Example Datastore running in your own Microsoft* Azure* account.
+Also, optionally, the monitor stores the air quality data using the Intel IoT Examples Datastore running in your own Microsoft* Azure* account.

 ### Hardware requirements